eight04/inline-js/README.md

 	Current date: $inline("cmd:date /t")
 	```

-File-like resources would be cached after loaded, so inlining the same file multiple times would only read once.
+File-like resources would be cached after loaded, so inlining the same file in the same resource type multiple times would only read once.

 Command resources are also cached, but it depends on cwd.
 For example: